opencast/opencast.github.io/software.md

 {% include fullsizebox.html
 title="Install Opencast"
 description="Here you will find a test server, installation instructions and the general documenation for Opencast.
-[Read more…](../releases)" image="assets/img/software_install.png" linkurl="../releases" align="right"
+[Read more…](releases)" image="assets/img/software_install.png" linkurl="releases" align="right"
 %}